weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 # Introduction

 Weaviate's Backup feature is designed to feel very easy to use and work natively with cloud technology.
-Most notably:
+Most notably, it allows:

 * Seamless integration with widely-used cloud blob storage, such as AWS S3 or GCS
 * Backup and Restore between different storage providers
 * Single-command backup and restore from the REST API
-* Supports whole instance backups, as well as selecting specific classes
+* Choice of backing up an entire instance, or selected classes only
-* Zero downtimes & minimal effects for your users when backups are running
+* Zero downtime & minimal impact for your users when backups are running
-* Easy Migrations to new environments
+* Easy Migration to new environments

 _Note: The backup functionality was introduced in Weaviate `v1.15`, but for single-node instances only.
 Support for multi-node backups was introduced in `v1.16`_

 # Configuration

 In order to perform backups, a backup provider module must be activated.
 Multiple backup providers can be active at the same time.
-Currently Weaviate supports the the `backup-s3`, `backup-gcs`, and `backup-filesystem` providers.
+Currently `backup-s3`, `backup-gcs`, and `backup-filesystem` modules are available for S3, GCS or filesystem backups.
-Built on Weaviate's [module system](/developers/weaviate/current/configuration/modules.html), adding additional providers in the future is simple.
+Built on Weaviate's [module system](/developers/weaviate/current/configuration/modules.html), additional providers can be added in the future.

 All service-discovery and authentication-related configuration is set using environment variables.